gaetangr/synaudit/README.md

 ./synaudit

 # Example output:
-🔍 SECURITY AUDIT REPORT
+SECURITY AUDIT REPORT
-📅 Checked at: 2025-07-24 15:30:45
+Checked at: 2025-07-24 15:30:45
-📊 Total issues: 3
+Total issues: 3

 [1] SSH running on default port
-    ⚠️  SSH on port 22 is heavily targeted by automated attacks 💡 Change SSH port to a high random port (e.g., 22000-65000)
+    WARNING: SSH on port 22 is heavily targeted by automated attacks
+    RECOMMENDATION: Change SSH port to a high random port (e.g., 22000-65000)

 [2] Password minimum length too short
-    ⚠️  Current minimum password length is 8 characters, should be at least 10 💡 Increase minimum password length to 10+ characters
+    WARNING: Current minimum password length is 8 characters, should be at least 10
+    RECOMMENDATION: Increase minimum password length to 10+ characters

 [3] QuickConnect is enabled
-    ⚠️  QuickConnect exposes your NAS to the internet through Synology's relay servers 💡 Disable QuickConnect and use VPN for remote access instead
+    WARNING: QuickConnect exposes your NAS to the internet through Synology's relay servers
+    RECOMMENDATION: Disable QuickConnect and use VPN for remote access instead
 ```

 ## Security & Privacy